rapidwebltd/php-simple-google-maps-api/README.md

-This library allows a user to easily communicate with the google maps api and retrieve a set of coordinates from an address.
+This library allows a user to easily communicate with the Google Maps API and retrieve a set of coordinates from an address.

 ## Installation
 To install, just run the following composer command.